dahby/talkyard-writeups/current-queue-health.md

 ## Create and schedule a FaaS function

 1. Navigate to **Functions** using the grid menu in the lower left of Conversational Cloud.
+2. Save your Conversation Orchestrator API key to your Secret Storage.
+   1. Click the setting icon at the bottom of the left hand menu.
+   2. Click on the *Secret Storage* menu
+   3. Click the *Add a secret* button
+   4. Create a new secret with the following:
+      * **Key**: `mavenApiKey`
+      * **Type**: `String`
+      * **Value**: Your Conversation Orchestrator API key

-2. Navigate to the *Functions* tab on the left and select the *Create a Function* button.
+3. Navigate to the *Functions* tab on the left and select the *Create a Function* button.
-3. Complete the *Coding Details* section with the following:
+4. Complete the *Coding Details* section with the following:
    * **Event**: No Event
    * **Template**: Greeting Template
    * **Access to external domains?**: No